Good luck Job Offer Rejected: Did your recognized good luck go untapped?

 One of the times I drove to Chicago, usually on the weekends, I stayed at a relative’s house.

-He was making big bucks back then, several times what my father was making.
+He was making big bucks, lots of money, back then, several times what my father, and most ordinary people were making.
 My father had an OK job, not a big salary, but acceptable and about average for the times.
+Especially for minorities.

 My relative’s cousin, whose name I have forgotten during the forty or so years since I got out the Service, convinced me to apply for an ATC job.